 This is a postcard view of the old Port of Miami on Biscayne Boulevard from 9th to 13th Streets.
-Shown from left to right: Pier 3 - Ward Line's Oriente; Pier 2 - Clyde-Mallory Lines Shawnee or Iroquois and Peninsular & Occidental's Florida; Pier 1 - one of the Merchants and Miners Line's Alleghany class.
+Shown from left to right (based on best available research): Pier 3 - Ward Line's Oriente or Morro Castle; Pier 2 far side - one of Clyde-Mallory Line's Algonquin class and Eastern Steamship Lines' Evangeline; Pier 2 near side - Clyde-Mallory's Shawnee or Iroquois; Pier 1 - one of Merchants and Miners Line's Alleghany class.

 Between the two world wars, a fleet of "mini" ocean liners mainly under 6,000 gross tons, up to about 400 feet long and carrying 300 to 600 passengers, operated a network of routes up and down the U.S. east coast.
 In three days, sunshine-seeking tourists could sail from several northern ports to Florida as an alternative to the faster railroad journey.

 Clyde-Mallory Lines' Shawnee and Iroquois (above) sailed from New York to Miami and back twice-weekly in the winter season and weekly in the off season.
-They were 6,209 gross tons, 409 feet long, carried 640 passengers and cruised at 19 knots.
+Built in 1927, they were 6,209 gross tons, 409 feet long, carried 640 passengers and cruised at 19 knots.
 The slightly smaller, slower Algonquin, Cherokee, Mohawk and Seminole sailed four-times weekly from New York to Charleston SC and Jacksonville and return.
-They were 5,896 gross tons, 402 feet long and carried 421 passengers at a speed of 16 knots.
+Completed in 1925/1926, they were 5,896 gross tons, 402 feet long and carried 421 passengers at a speed of 16 knots.

-The Merchants and Miners Line's Alleghany, Berkshire, Chatham, Dorchester and Fairfax (above) generally sailed year round from Baltimore to Norfolk, Savannah, Jacksonville and Miami and from Baltimore to Boston via Norfolk.
+The Merchants and Miners Line ships (above) generally sailed year round from Baltimore to Norfolk, Savannah, Jacksonville and Miami and from Baltimore to Boston via Norfolk.
 Sailings from Philadelphia on the Florida service in the winter season and to Boston in the summer were also offered.
-Services were operated two or three times weekly.
-The ships were about 5,486 gross tons, 368 feet long, carried up to 285 passengers and cruised at a leisurely 12 knots.
+Routes were operated two or three times weekly.
+The fleet included the 5,486 gross ton Alleghany & Berkshire of 1923 and 5,649 gross ton Chatham, Dorchester & Fairfax of 1926.
+They were each 368 feet long, carried up to 285 passengers and cruised at a leisurely 12 knots.

 In addition to the all year services, several shipping lines operated winter season cruises: